 Flock publishes 2 issues per year.
-A general issue in the spring and a theme issue in the fall.
+A general issue in the fall and a theme issue in the spring.

 We can only consider works submitted through our submission manager.

 Simultaneous submissions: We accept simultaneous submissions.
 If your work is accepted elsewhere, please withdraw it from submittable and let us know.